-Radioactive inventory as well as throughput and proposed radioactive additions in the upcoming year are evaluated annually (PNNL 2017).
-The evaluation includes the RMT System Administrator contacting RMT System custodians, contacting Environmental Compliance Representatives, reviewing outstanding radioactive material requests, and proposing nuclear material additions for updates and inputs.
-The RMT custodians verify the RMT inventory for material under their scope of responsibility.
 The custodians enter and manage inventory that represents current materials in the building and items on order or expected to be used in a future year (e.g., throughput items).
 Environmental Compliance Representatives provide information from Electronic Prep and Risk reviews about new projects involving radioactive materials.
-The RMT System Administrator enters and maintains data representing additional radioactive materials that may be processed in the coming year, throughput for normal operations, anticipated new work, and emission of gases.
+The RMT Administrator enters and maintains data representing additional radioactive materials that may be processed in the coming year, throughput for normal operations,6 anticipated new work, and emission of gases.

-Radioactive gas emissions (e.g., Kr-85) are managed separately in the Radioactive Air Gas Inventory Database.
+Radioactive gas emissions (e.g., Kr-85) are managed separately in the Radioactive Air Gas Emissions database.
 Data from the database are used as a resource to populate expected gas emissions for the coming year.
 The RMT Administrator assigns a radioactive material custodian as appropriate for the additional information, and the custodian reviews and verifies the complete set of data under his/her name.
 The RMT Administrator generates NESHAP reports for each building that list RMT inventory items, summarizes the total PTE, and identifies the percent of each isotope in the inventory contributing to the PTE.
-As mentioned previously, some NESHAP reports were generated outside of RMT in 2010 for individual emission units that are a sub-component of total building emissions.
-Also, several new buildings known collectively as the Physical Sciences Facility were completed in 2010, and radioactive material was being moved into these buildings (i.e., the 3410, 3420, 3425, and 3430 Buildings) at the time of the 2010 assessment.
-Because these buildings were in transition, RMT data were downloaded and supplemented with additional information on inventory to be transferred or added to the building in the coming year.